GellertPalfi/CS229-ML-algorithms-from-scratch/README.md

 <a id="svm"></a>
 # Support Vector Machine
 [Support vector machines](https://en.wikipedia.org/wiki/Support_vector_machine) are [max-margin] models.
-The algorithm tries to find a hyperplane which best seperates the two classes.
-For this it uses support vectors (the closest point of the two classes to the hyperplane) and by maximizing the margin (the distance beetween the points and the hyperplane).
-SVM-s are widely adopted in the industry, because they can classify data that is not linearly separable, by utilising the [kernel trick](https://en.wikipedia.org/wiki/Kernel_method#Mathematics:_the_kernel_trick) which cast the points into a higher dimensional, without actually calculating the point values in the higher dimension space.Here they might actually  be linearly seperable.
+The algorithm tries to find a hyperplane which best separates the two classes.
+For this it uses support vectors (the closest point of the two classes to the hyperplane) and by maximizing the margin (the distance between the points and the hyperplane).
+SVM-s are widely adopted in the industry, because they can classify data that is not linearly separable, by utilising the [kernel trick](https://en.wikipedia.org/wiki/Kernel_method#Mathematics:_the_kernel_trick) which cast the points into a higher dimensional, without actually calculating the point values in the higher dimension space.Here they might actually  be linearly separable.
 There are 2 types of the svms:
 - Linear SVM
 - Non-linear SVM